 In this study, the researchers discuss that after cooling “flash-heat was successful in completely eliminating bacteria in the majority of samples, and prevented substantial growth for up to 8 h when stored at room temperature.”5

 To date, the safety of reheating previously heat-treated milk has not, to our knowledge, been studied.
-It should be noted that most literature speaks in terms of heating expressed milk for feeding but that mothers generally warm the (thawed) milk under running warm water or set it in a container in warm water for a short while to get the chill out of it.
+It should be noted that most literature speaks in terms of heating expressed milk for feeding but that parents and caretakers generally warm the (thawed) milk under running warm water or set it in a container in warm water for a short while to get the chill out of it.
 Gently warming should not be considered heat-treating.
 For optimal properties of breastmilk, reheating (warming) milk should not be done directly in a pan on the stove top nor in a container in boiling water on the stove top (which would be heat-treating it unnecessarily).
 It is suggested however that after a first feeding, milk that was heat-treated not be refrigerated and reheated again.

 - Lawrence, Ruth.
 Breastfeeding, A Guide for the Medical Profession.
 P. 438.
 2005.
 Print. [↩]